portus2001/amfoss-tasks/task-4/README.md

    * Learnt a lot about the use of importing hashlib, urandom and also about the use of "hex".
    * Tried taking all alphabets and making combinations for plaintext, but later realized that it would take a very long time.
    * So I made a list of several alphabets in such a way that this particular cyphertext can be decoded in a very less time.
-   * Was successful after several attempts.
+   * Finally got it after after several attempts.